-Sum-check and zero-check protocols
+Sum-check and zero-check protocol

 Verifiable computing allows a computer to offload the computation of certain functions.
 For example, running transactions on the Ethereum EVM can be costly.
 With verifiable computing, one can outsource the computation away from the EVM—generating the proof that transactions were correctly executed elsewhere—leaving only the verification of the proof to the EVM.